N.B. This text is reproduced in the form in which it was given. A more complete version will subsequently be published in book form.

 8. Mary, the Mother of God

 In the very last chapter the Pope mentions Mary, the Mother of God.
 As he refers to the Bible, we may see in this more than just a pious word of conclusion.
-He quotes Mary from the Gospel of Luke, when she makes her famous prayer, the Magnificat: “he, (God) has putpdf down the mighty from their thrones and exalted those of low degree; he has filled the hungry with good things, and the rich he has sent empty away" (Lk 1:52-53).
+He quotes Mary from the Gospel of Luke, when she makes her famous prayer, the Magnificat: “he, (God) has put down the mighty from their thrones and exalted those of low degree; he has filled the hungry with good things, and the rich he has sent empty away" (Lk 1:52-53).
 After this, the Pope concludes: „Her maternal concern extends to the personal and social aspects of people's life on earth” (SRS 49).
 Between the lines one may perhaps see a positive evaluation of liberation theology – or, rather, not of “liberation theology” itself but of some of its aspects.

 1 For the notion of „having and being“ see Gabriel Marcel „Being and Having“ and Erich Fromm „To Have or to Be?“